Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Reviewer’s rating with pros and cons, and user ratings

-Sacred 2 is a large, charming, and content-rich action RPG with tons of loot and adventure, but some aging systems and a somewhat uneven technical finish hold it back.
+Sacred 2 is a large, charming, and content-rich action RPG with plenty of loot and adventure, but some aging systems and a slightly uneven technical finish hold it back.

 Pros: